go-graphite/carbonapi/BUILD.md

 carbonapi uses dep as a vendoring tool.
 Makefile will automatically `go get` it for you if it's not installed.

-PNG support is optional (but enabled by default if you are using Makefile) and requires cairo library and it's development packages (libcairo-dev on Debian-based, cairo-devel on RHEL-compatible)
+PNG support is optional (but enabled by default if you are using Makefile) and requires cairo library and it's development packages (libcairo2-dev on Debian-based, cairo-devel on RHEL-compatible)

 OSX Build Notes